irahu/Task-Forge/README.md

-It will for Daily  remainder work.
+It will for Daily tasks .